The Science of Consciousness

 The cerebral cortex is associated with intelligence, personality and conscious thought; it is also associated with language and verbal memory.
 The cerebellum also plays a role in thought, plus emotions and social behaviour.

 The cerebral cortex is heavily folded and divided into 4 lobes on each side.
 Each lobe has a role in conscious activity.
 For example, the frontal lobe of the cortex plays a key role in decision-making, whilst the rear lobe (parietal lobe) is associated with vision.
-Memory, like consciousness, has no obvious single centre but is associated with a number of centres from different parts of the brain.
+Memory, like consciousness in general, has no obvious single centre but is associated with a number of centres from different parts of the brain.

 You can find out more about the brain at John Hopkins Medicine